HubTou/PyLists4C/DOC.md

 * ETYPE_UNDEFINED is meant for internal use.
 * ETYPE_DICT is a placeholder for a possible complementary library for [Python-style dictionaries](https://www.w3schools.com/python/python_dictionaries.asp).

-We provide convenience functions for each standard C language types, so you don't have to pass *values* by address, provide the *type* and *size* parameters, or cast variables to specific types.
+We provide convenience functions for each standard C language types, so you don't always have to pass *values* by address, provide the *type* and *size* parameters, or cast variables to specific types.

 ### ARRAY type
 One thing we can't easily do in C language is to have directly indexed LIST *elements* (ie: MyList\[0], MyList\[1] and so on), though we provide a listGet() base function to access the Nth *element* of a LIST.